plinss/bindtool/README.md

 * 'minimum' is the default time the slaves should cache the zone file.
 The default value is '10m'.
 * 'master_server' is a server to query for existing SOA serial numbers other than the 'primary_server'.
+The default value is the name of the primary server for the zone.
 This is useful if the master server is not publicly accessible and therefore is not the same as the 'primary_server'.
 If the 'primary_server' is not the master, be sure to set this value so that slave zone transfers happen properly after updates.
 * 'ttl' is the TTL value for the SOA record.